tonioriol/laravelicious/README.md

 #### Returns

-An array With 'success', 'bookmark_key', 'inbox_key', 'network_key' fields on success.
+An array With `'success'`, `'message'` and  `'url'` fields.
-Or With 'success', 'url' and 'message' fields on failure.

 All the methods follow the same structure.
-The arguments are passed as a array, depending on the method some are optional and some required, this way we are able to pass mor flexibly the arguments that we want.
+The arguments are passed as array, depending on the method some are optional and some required, this way we are able to pass mor flexibly the arguments that we want.

 Same for returning values.
 All methods returns an array with a field 'success' with true on success and false on failure, a 'message' field parsed from the xml (if not exists on the delicious.com response, the field will be empty).